dogengineer/AutoCARB_Android/README.md

 As for the coefficient used for air, I refer to the model for compressible fluids and sub-critical motion described and demonstrated in the [article](https://journals.sagepub.com/doi/10.1243/JMES_JOUR_1960_002_007_02) by Professor S.L.Bragg of the University of Pittsburgh.

+## Download from the Play Store

+AutoCARB can be downloaded at the following [link](https://play.google.com/store/apps/details?id=com.github.dogengineer.autocarb&hl=it&gl=US).

 ## User Manual

 The instruction manual for perfect carburetion is available at [this address](https://drive.google.com/drive/folders/1R0lzU6_zJvO-YX1yDZe_P2RxIkCc_qsJ?usp=sharing).